usagitoneko97/klara/A2.ReversingAst/readme.md

                           returns=None)
 ```

-Building the *for loop* will be using the same techniques describe above.
+Building the *for loop* will be using the same techniques described above.

 After **def fib()** and the **for loop** has been build, the ast can be completed, printed, and executed by: